 There were also limitations resulting from COVID-19 specific challenges.
 These included the impact of social distancing-related restrictions on response and completion rates and the impact of COVID-19 on respondent business outcomes and behavior.
-Although this study accounts for unit non-response weighting on certain characteristics, there is no way to weight on unobservables such as individual propensity to participate in a survey during a pandemic.
+Although this study accounts for unit non-response weighting on characteristics such as [...], there is no way to weigh on unobservables such as individual propensity to participate in a survey during a pandemic.

 An additional key limitation related to weighting was the lack of post-stratification weights by business size within PSU.
 Without complete data on the counts of formal and informal MSMEs for establishing population targets, it was not possible to implement post-survey adjustments to reflect the true composition of the Philippines' MSME structure by business size.
-Although the sampling process captured variation in the Philippines' MSME structure regarding size, industry, and individual characteristics of business owners, any national-level figures were not adjusted or corrected to reflect business population characteristics.
+Although the sampling process captured variation in the Philippines' MSME structure regarding size, industry, and individual characteristics of business owners, any national level figures were not adjusted or corrected to reflect business population characteristics.

-Finally, the use of multistage cluster sampling represents a limitation on the precision of estimates.
+Finally, the use of two-stage cluster sampling rather than a nationally representative sample represents a limitation on the precision of estimates.
 This may have led to larger standard errors for estimation at a detriment to the overall precision of results.